 Why food growing in apartments in cities is important

-There are big sustainabilty benefits of growing food at home, too.
+There are environmental benefits of growing food at home, too.
 It saves transport and refrigeration costs.
 It helps reduce food waste: you only pick what you need, when you need it.
-On top or this, household organic waste can be recyled in wormeries – at almost no cost to the tax payer – to create a highly nutritious fertiliser.
+And the food waste you do create can be recycled in wormeries – at almost no cost to the tax payer – to create a highly nutritious fertiliser.